 Wood Handicrafts - Hang Dong & Baan Tawai villages (15klms south west of Chiang Mai)

-Yoga - Private Yoga Classes with Kru Ploy at the Mala Dhara Eco Resort, Doi Saket, Chiang Mai
+Yoga - A wide variety of yoga classes to suit students of all shapes, sizes and levels - Freedom Yoga - and - Body and Mind Healing Center also Private Yoga Classes with Kru Ploy at the Mala Dhara Eco Resort, Doi Saket, Chiang Mai.

 Zoos - Chiang Mai Zoo, Night Safari

-Recommended Tour Operators (wide range of Chiang Mai activities, friendly, reliable and economical)
+Recommended Tour Operator (wide range of Chiang Mai activities, friendly, reliable and economical)

 Chiangmai Fountain Travel (Mrs Jai)